+Recipe video above.
 This is a very quick to make soup that is one of all my all time favourites, it's thick, creamy (but with no cream!), sweet from the corn, hearty and soul warming.
 I've been known to add greens to it, my favourite being chinese broccoli and broccolini, to make it a complete meal.
 Though this recipe is made with chicken, it is easily made vegetarian/vegan by omitting the chicken.
-Watch the cooking video below the recipe to see how this is made without using a chopping board!
+Watch the cooking videoto see how this is made without using a chopping board!

 1tspcornflour / cornstarch, mixed with a splash of cold water